 Matthew Reilly has written a number of books featuring Jack West and his team.
 I have read a number of them and I have enjoyed them immensely.
 You are definitely left wondering about the secrets ancient monuments hide.
 Who knows?
 You might even want to check them out yourself.

 The Story of My Life – Giacomo Casanova

 The famous ladies’ man, Giacomo Casanova, is a fascinating figure.
 Gambling, spying, writing and swindling his way around during the late 18th century, Casanova seduced countless women across Europe.
 Relying on his many charms and talents, he often got himself into trouble with authorities and numerous husbands.
 Although a notorious womanizer, Casanova was an educated man and a skilled writer.

 Through his memoirs, you get an insight into the social life of European courts and the intimate lives of people of the time.
 Plus, you follow his adventures from his native Venice across the European continent.
 As Casanova’s life was often stranger than fiction, his memoirs make for a fascinating read.

 While this book is one of many reasons I yearned for Venice, it also played an influential role in my love of the city.
 After reading it, you can’t stroll through the streets and canals without thinking of Casanova, and his adventures.

 The Three Musketeers – Alexandre Dumas

 This is by far my favourite book of all time.
-As far as I can remember, the story of young d’Artagnan travelling to Paris in hopes of joining the illustrious Musketeers, started my love affair with Paris.
+As far as I can remember, the story of young d’Artagnan traveling to Paris in hopes of joining the illustrious Musketeers started my love affair with Paris.
 Throw in adventure, intrigue, betrayal and love, and you have yourself a winner.